- Research to Publication brochure

-How to write a research paper • Reporting statistical methods and analyses • The results: reporting all findings succinctly • Scientific transparency: the pitfalls of selective reporting • The discussion: using structure and balance • Optimizing the abstract and title
+How to write a research paper • Reporting methods using reporting guidelines • The results: reporting all findings succinctly • Scientific transparency: the pitfalls of selective reporting • The discussion: using structure and balance • Optimizing the abstract and title

 The essentials of running a clinical trial

-• Course overview and trial designs • Selection of participants • Recruitment • Choosing the interventions and controls • Randomization • Blinding • Outcome measures • Assessing safety • Adherence and complete follow up • Ethical issues in clinical trials • Regulatory issues • How to write up industry-sponsored trials
+• Course overview and trial design • Selection of participants • Recruitment • Choosing the intervention and controls • Randomization • Blinding • Outcome measures • Assessing safety • Adherence and complete follow up • Ethical issues in clinical trials • Regulatory issues • How to write up industry-sponsored trials

 Picking the right journal and getting published